LIQUOR LICENSING > RESIDENTIAL LICENCE

 A residential licence allows the licensee to trade at any time for the sale of liquor to a lodger, or to a person with or ancillary to a meal.
 However, in some cases trading hours may be restricted by a condition on the licence.
 Trading hours are usually subject to local council consents, so applicants should check with the local council.

-A section 33(1)(b) authorisation only allows trade (without a meal) until midnight Monday to Saturday, or between 11 am and 8 pm on a Sunday, unless the licence also has an extended trading authorisation.
-This authorisation can not operate on Good Friday or Christmas Day.
+A section 33(1)(b) authorisation only allows trade (without a meal) until midnight Monday to Sunday, unless the licence also has an extended trading authorisation.

 An applicant for a residential licence or an existing licence holder can apply to Consumer and Business Services for any of the following consents: